noise-lab/dns-measurement/README.md

 traditional DNS ("Do53"), DoT, and DoH.
 For your local resolver, the page loads will only be performed with Do53.

+## Example plots

+We have some example code to generate plots for page load times and DNS response times in src/analysis.
+The script example-plots.sh will automatically generate two sets of plots.
+First, it will plot differences in page load times between each DNS protocol when the recursive resolvers from Cloudflare, Google, and Quad9 are used.
+Second, it will plot CDFs for DNS response times with each DNS protocol when the recursive resolvers from Cloudflare, Google, and Quad9 are used.

+The script assumes that your PostgreSQL credentials file is located at data/postgres.ini.
+It also assumes that you measuring the websites listed in data/tranco_combined.txt.
+If this is not the case, simply modify the script to point to the correct files.
+The first argument to `python3 plots.py` is the location of your credentials file, and the second argument is the location of the list of websites you measured.
+The list of websites should take the form of one domain name per line.

+Our code that actually generates the plots is located in several different files.
+We describe the files below:

+* src/analysis/pageload.py defines functions for analyzing page load times.

+* src/analysis/dns_timing.py defines functions for analyzing DNS response times.

+* src/analysis/common.py defines common functions for making plots.

+* src/analysis/plots.py serves as the entry-point for calling plot functions defined in pageload.py and dns_timing.py.

+* src/analysis/failure_rates.sql defined a SQL function for returning failure rates for page loads with each recursive resolver and DNS protocol.

 ## Images

 A pre-compiled Docker image that can be used to collect HARs is available